 Healthy Profitability Ratio

 There are a handful of profitability ratios you can measure ROI (the return on your sales and investments).
 The best ratio to measure regularly is your profit margin.
 It involves taking net annual profits and dividing them by annual sales.
 It is useful to know and make sure that while you may be making sales if your profit margin is too low it will affect your profitability ratio.
 One of the 7 tips for a healthy business is having a high-profit margin.

 In-Line Activity Ratios

 Although there are many different activity ratios to measure how you manage your business assets.
 Focus on these 3 for your business’s financial health!

-- Operating Expense Ratio: Operating Expenses divided by Total Revenue (measuring how much you spend in order to generate income) Lower Ratio = Efficiency
+Operating Expense Ratio: Operating Expenses divided by Total Revenue (measures how much you spend in order to generate income) Lower Ratio = Efficiency

 Measuring your business’ financial health can be as straightforward as evaluating a statement of profit-and-loss, or as complex as examining all the working elements of your business.
 The value in fully understanding the financial health of your company is the best way to continue profitable growth.